He may be just 5-11, but Poona Ford is standing tall in the middle of the Seahawks defense

 But when it comes to his goals for this season he’s not, well, selling himself short.

 Ford played mostly in a reserve role last season, usually on running downs.
-But he got one start late in the year in a loss at San Francisco in which he had three tackles for loss, and he thinks he’s ready to show he can be an every-down player.
+But he got one start late in the year in a defeat at San Francisco in which he had three tackles for loss, and he said he thinks he’s ready to show he can be an every-down player.

-“I try not to listen to what everybody says about me being a run-only guy,’’ he says.
+“I try not to listen to what everybody says about me being a run-only guy,’’ he said.
 “I know what my ability is and what I can bring to the table and that I can rush (the passer).’’

 Carroll on Saturday said that’s still to be determined.